 Viewing From a Mobile Phone or Tablet?

 NC State University believes everyone in our community deserves equal access to information.
 The NC State COVID-19 Dashboard is available to provide information about the impact of COVID-19 on our campus community.
 We are committed to creating an inclusive digital experience.
-If you are unable to access this information, please view this spreadsheet or contact Student Health Services for more options.
+If you are unable to access this information, please contact Student Health Services for more options.

 About Our Data

-Positive cases include cases reported from multiple sources, including tests administered by NC State Student Health Services, self-reports, local health authorities, or other information sources.
+Positive cases include cases reported from multiple sources, including but not necessarily limited to tests administered by NC State Student Health Services, self-reports and local health authorities.
 Cumulative case numbers include the daily totals as displayed.

 Testing data includes all tests performed and completed at NC State Student Health Services since March 13, 2020, and does not include tests performed at local testing centers.
 Surveillance programs include asymptomatic students, faculty and staff who are tested as part of ongoing programs at NC State.

-Self-reported data includes reports made by students, faculty, staff and subcontractors who have either been in close contact with someone who has tested positive or have received a positive or presumed positive test result from a healthcare provider.
-For the purposes of this website, NC State began tracking self-reported cases on the first day of the fall semester, Aug.
-10, 2020.
+Self-reported data includes reports made by students, faculty, staff and subcontractors who have either been in close contact with someone who has tested positive or who have received a positive or presumed positive test result from a health care provider.
+For the purposes of this website, NC State began tracking self-reported cases on Aug.
+10, 2020 (the first day of the fall semester).

 Quarantine and Isolation

-NC State Student Health Services and Wake County Human Services may place individuals in quarantine or isolation upon notification of a positive test or if an individual has been in contact with someone who is positive or presumed positive.
-Students who do not live in on-campus housing are required to isolate or quarantine in place, or travel to their home residence, but must remain in quarantine or isolation until released by Student Health Services.
-While under quarantine, individuals are not allowed to leave their living space, except for healthcare or a medical emergency.
+NC State Student Health Services and Wake County Human Services may place individuals in quarantine or isolation upon notification of a positive test result or if an individual has been in contact with someone who is positive or presumed positive.
+Students who receive a positive test result and who do not live in on-campus housing are required to isolate or quarantine in place, or to travel to their home residence, but they must remain in quarantine or isolation until released by Student Health Services.
+While under quarantine, individuals are not allowed to leave their living space except for health care or a medical emergency.